tir38/android-master-detail-nav-drawer/README.md

 ![yuck tablet](readme_images/yuck_tablet_closeup.png)

 *Yuck!
-Toolbar looks terirrlbe on tablets that are API 19 and newer.*
+Toolbar looks terrible on tablets that are API 19 and newer.*

 The solution is to disable this style for tablets.
 Within the `values-sw600dp` directory create a new `styles.xml` file and copy the default style from `values/styles.xml`: